Published March 15, 2021

 Jeff explains that many people forget that when using LinkedIn on their desktop, they’re accessing it via their web browser.
-As this is the case you can set certain LinkedIn URLs in your bookmarks to go directly to yours or someone else’s (a key Connection or person you Follow who produces regular useful content, for instance), content.
+As this is the case, you can set certain LinkedIn URLs in your bookmarks to go directly to your content or someone else’s.
+For instance, a key Connection or person you follow who produces regular useful content.

-On the Google Chrome web browser, simply hit the star icon in the website URL bar when on the webpage you wish to bookmark, and it will go blue.
+In Google Chrome, open the webpage you wish to bookmark.
+Hit the star icon in the URL bar, and it will turn blue.
 A window will appear allowing you to name the bookmarked link and assign it to a folder of bookmarks.

-In his newsletter, Jeff revealed the links he uses all the time and I thought I’d share them with you here too.
+In his newsletter, Jeff shared the links he uses all the time, so I thought I’d share them with you.

-You will have to change the “Username” to get to your own content or that of someone else.
-For instance, my username is: “nigeljcliffe”
+Note: You will have to change the “Username” to get to your own content or someone else’s.
+For instance, my username is “nigeljcliffe”.